Quantum Network: Security Assessment and Key Management: Introduction

 The initial proposal of QKD deals with a two-user communication scenario.
 In practice, one needs to extend point-to-point links to a network.
+There are in principle two types of quantum networks according to the way of connection \cite{salvail2010security}: one is optically switched quantum networks realized by classical optical functions; the other is repeater-based networks.
+The quantum-repeater-based networks are fully quantum networks enabling multi-partite entanglement distribution \cite{epping2017multi,takeoka2019multipartite,das2019universal}.
+While in practical implementations, restricted by the current technology, it is the classical repeaters, i.e., trusted intermediate nodes together with optical switches that composites different topological network structures.
 To this day, there have been a number of experimental demonstrations on the field test of quantum networks.
 Several testing implementations of quantum networks have been realized in the China, Europe, Japan, and USA \cite{elliott2005darpa,peev2009secoqc,chen2009field,sasaki2011field,wang2014field}.
-Today, the topological structures of QKD networks have become more complex than the early ones \cite{elliott2005darpa,peev2009secoqc,sasaki2011field}, such as the backbone type structure in 46-node Hefei network, and the star-type structure in MDI-QKD network \cite{PhysRevX.6.011024}.
+Today, the topological structures of QKD networks have become more complex than the early ones \cite{elliott2005darpa,peev2009secoqc,sasaki2011field}, such as the mesh structure in 46-node Hefei network, and the star-type structure in MDI-QKD network \cite{PhysRevX.6.011024}.
 Besides these fiber-based quantum networks, a satellite-relayed quantum network has been realized recently \cite{liao2018satellite}, in which a secret key was exchanged between intercontinental communication partners.
-The work demonstrates the possibility to realize a global quantum network.
 In the mean time, researchers explore the feasibility of hybridizing discrete variable schemes with continuous variable ones \cite{PhysRevA.94.042340,elmabrok2018quantum} in a quantum network and integrating QKD into classical networks, such as utilizing wavelength division multiplexing technique \cite{chapuran2009optical,qi2010feasibility}.